Berezinsky Biosphere Reserve: Tourism

 Berezinskiy Biosphere Reserve is one of the leading ecotourism centres in Belarus, with more than a third of its income coming from tourism.
 The visitors are offered a variety of trails, education programmes, and festivals.
 The infrastructure includes a network of hiking and cycling routes, research stations. and several museums.
 In 2019, the reserve has received 57,000 tourists.
-Depending on the season, brown bears, Lyrurus, elks and deers can be observed in the wild.
+Depending on the season, brown bears, Lyrurus, elks and deer can be observed in the wild.